lopezelpesado/initial-learning/README.md

 1. Today is Thursday and also the start of the coaching program!
 Gunna continue revising CSS and start by making my face round.

-2. Having fun with CSS, made my about section look really pretentious
+2. Having fun with CSS, made my about section look really pretentious.

+3. Padding!
+Here we go, now I can hopefully make the website look a lot better

+4. Switched font to VT323 which is more like the Alien: Isolation terminal font that I love